 The Diabetes Management Team is made up of registered nurses, licensed practical nurses and patient service coordinators.
 This team serves as a member support system and promotes healthy behaviors, provides education, and offers solutions to your questions.

 Strips, lancets, meters, control solutions and insulin pump supplies are covered under most Optima Health policies.
 Most members have a Copay for diabetes supplies.
-Our preferred vendor for diabetes supplies is Liberty – call 1-866-846-9361 for more information.
-They will verify the supplies needed with your doctor, and the supplies will be delivered to your home.
+Just take your prescription to your retail pharmacy.

 Dilated Eye Exams